-This navigation system is unintuitive and horrible.
+This navigation system is unintuitive.
 Your mileage may vary, but we could not get on with it at all.
-Not only did we have to keep looking up how the system worked, we had to unlearn years of painstakingly developed muscle memory.
+Not only did we have to keep looking up how the system worked, but we also had to unlearn years of painstakingly developed muscle memory.
 Thankfully, you can switch back to the old three-button system in the settings - which we did within two days of grappling with the gesture-based imposter.

 Google Pixel 4 review: Features

 The usual range of features is present and correct.
-Fast-charging and wireless charging are both in evidence, as is IP68 waterproofing.
+The Pixel 4 supports both fast-charging and wireless charging, and it's IP68 rated which means it's resistant to dust and immersion in water.
 The 3.5mm headphone jack is absent once again, but there's still a set of Pixel USB-C Earbuds and an adapter in the box.